Home » Movies » The Transporter (2002)

 Are There Post-Credits Scenes?

-No, there are no post-credits or mid-credits scenes in The Transporter.
-Once the credits begin to roll, the movie is officially over.
+No, The Transporter does not have any post-credits or mid-credits scenes.
+Once the credits begin to roll, the film is officially over.

 Type of Movie